Ankan-7/Sign-Language-Translator/README.md

 # Sign Language Translator

-A real-time sign language recognition system using MediaPipe and Machine Learning that converts hand gestures into text and speech.
+A real-time sign language recognition system that converts hand gestures into text and speech using computer vision and machine learning.

+# Overview

+This project focuses on improving accessibility by enabling basic communication through sign language recognition.
+It captures hand gestures using a webcam, processes them using MediaPipe, and predicts corresponding characters using a trained machine learning model.

+The system is designed to work in real time and supports continuous sentence formation along with speech output.

 ## Features
 - Real-time hand gesture recognition